obriencj/obriencj.github.io/source/_posts/2015-10-05-summer-madness.md

   - python
   - withscope
   - todo
+  - running

 ---

 Spring and Summer happened.
-I'm still a little bit in shock that they've already gone by, and Autumn is now here.
+I'm still in shock that they've already gone by and Autumn has arrived.

 I haven't been keeping record of my doings and thinkings, which now seems short-sighted.
 Let's use this post as a TODO, marking up the